AskMeAgain/Devbox/README.md

 # Devbox

-Devbox is a project where you can provision a complete programming environment with i3 and Manjaro, fully automated, in VirtualBox.
+Devbox is a project where you can provision a complete programming environment with i3 and Manjaro, fully automated in VirtualBox.
 Customization is possible by changing the settings.json file and providing another git repository with different setup/dotfiles.
-Currently only i3 is supported and i guess this will be the end of it too as i3 is just perfect.
+Currently only i3 is supported and i guess this will be the end of it too as i3 is just good enough.
 Iam open for any pullrequests if you would like to add another base image.

 ## Dependencies

-Packer from HashiCorp needs to be installed and available via PATH variable.
-VirtualBox from Oracle is also needed (iam using 6.12 currently).
+VirtualBox from Oracle is needed.
+Packer is downloaded automatically via script.

 ## Installation